Scifabric/pybossa/doc/customizing.rst

     CKAN_URL = "http://demo.ckan.org"

-As CKAN_ is open source, you can install your own CKAN_ server and configure it to host the data generated by your PyBossa projects quite easily, making it the data repository for your own projects.
+As CKAN_ is open source, you can install your own CKAN_ server and configure it to host the data generated by your PYBOSSA projects quite easily, making it the data repository for your own projects.
 Another alternative is to use the `the Data hub`_ service that it is actually a free CKAN service for hosting your data.